“Anyone who comes to Palermo without seeing Monreale arrives on a donkey and leaves as an ass”Old Sicilian Saying

 There is limited access during Covid, so buying tickets online is suggested.
 Click here

 The Town of Monreale

 Monreale is located on the slope of Monte Caputo, overlooking the fertile valley of the Golden Shell.
-The area is full of orange, olive, and almond trees, and they export the produce in large quantities.
+The area is full of orange, olive, and almond trees; they export the produce in large quantities.
 The views are quite lovely.
-Monreale, which has a population of approximately 39,000, is especially known for its delicious bread.
+Monreale, which has a population of approximately 39,000, is primarily known for its delicious bread.

 There is the fortified convent of Castellaccio built in the 12th century.
 The Abbey Church of San Martino delle Scale, founded in the 6th century AD, is a nice stop with several other churches to pop into if you stroll the town.

 The town had many restaurants, especially in the square at the Cathedral’s front.
 We found this funky fantastic little place we adored, Osteria Pepers.
 It is across from the museum entrance.
 Address is Via Cappuccini Palermo, 6, 90046 Monreale.

 The food options are a mix of Italian, Mediterranean, Sicilian, Southern Italian, and Brew Pub fare.
 The presentation was beautiful, with a relaxed feel to the place.